hsolbrig/BDP-Ontology/README.md

 https://www.nlm.nih.gov/healthit/snomedct/index.html

-To do this, you have to sign-up, get license (not sure if needed?), and download international release in rf2 format.
+To do this, you have to sign-up, get license (if needed), and download international release in rf2 format.

 ## 4. Download